Donald Trump's lawyers ask judge to walk away from criminal case, echoing allegations of political bias - ExBulletin

 Donald Trump’s lawyers ask judge to walk away from criminal case, echoing allegations of political bias

+Former President Donald Trump sits at the defense table with his legal team in a Manhattan court, Tuesday, April 4, 2023, in New York.
+Trump’s lawyers are demanding that the judge in his New York criminal case step aside, echoing the former president’s complaints that he is “a Trump-hating judge” with a family full of “Trump haters.”
+Trump lawyers said on June 2 that Judge Juan Manuel Merchan had shown anti-Trump bias in previous cases related to the businessman-turned-politician.
+(AP Photo/Seth Wenig, Pool)

-NEW YORK (AP) Hours after his historic impeachment this spring, Donald Trump took his anger out on the judge, complaining that he is a Trump-hating judge “with a family full of Trump haters.
+NEW YORK (AP) Hours after his historic impeachment this spring, former President of the United States (U.S.) Donald Trump took his anger out on the judge, complaining that he is a judge who hates Trump with a family full of Trump haters.

 On Friday, the presidents’ former attorneys doubled down on that criticism, demanding that Judge Juan Manuel Merchan step down from his criminal case in New York over what they say is anti-Trump bias and a conflict of interest stemming from it. of the work of his daughters for some of them.
 Wins over Democratic rivals.